-Your camera uses two size J 6-volt batteries to power the camera motor and the automatic exposure control.
-Install the batteries as described below.
+Your camera uses one size J 6-volt battery (supplied) to power the automatic exposure control and the motor.
+To install the battery, simply follow this procedure:

-NOTE: If you depress the shutter release before installing the batteries in the camera, inserting a battery will cause the camera motor to run for about 3 seconds.
+NOTE: If you depress the shutter release before installing the battery, inserting a battery will cause the camera motor to run for about 3 seconds.

-1. Open the FILM DOOR by depressing the LATCH and gently lowering the door.
-Don't force the door beyond the position shown.

-2. Insert the two 6-VOLT BATTERIES into the BATTERY COMPARTMENT at the front edge of the camera, above the FILM COMPARTMENT.
-When you install each battery, insert the end with the ANGLED CORNER first, and with the NOTCH (at the opposite end of the battery) toward the partition which separates the two batteries.
-Push the battery all the way into the battery compartment and toward the partition until the battery notch fits behind the HOLDING LUG in the camera.
-The battery will be "locked" in place.

-3. Close the film door by pressing it against the camera body until it latches securely at both sides of the camera.
+- 1. Open the FILM DOOR by depressing the LATCH and gently lowering the door.
+Don't force the door beyond the position shown. - 2.
+Insert the 6-VOLT BATTERY into the BATTERY COMPARTMENT at the front edge of the camera, above the FILM COMPARTMENT.
+Insert the end with the ANGLED CORNER first.
+Push the battery all the way into the battery compartment and toward the right side of the compartment until the NOTCH in the battery fits behind the HOLDING LUG in the camera.
+The battery will be "locked" in place. - 3.
+Close the film door by pressing it against the camera body until it latches securely at both sides of the camera.